Loveable Lemons

 diced bell pepper and knife on a cutting board alongside a whole bell pepper.

-Step 1: Wash and cut the green peppers into ½ pieces.
-Cut them as equal as possible to make sure they cook evenly.
+Step 1: Wash and cut the green peppers into ½-inch pieces.
+Cut them as evenly as possible to make sure they cook at the same rate.

 red dutch oven with ground beef and diced green peppers.